|

 We had never, even peripherally, discussed a sale until Qroes

-unsolicited letter arrived quite recently [December 2004]
+unsolicited letter arrived [in December 2004]

-out-of-the-blue offering to buy our properties.
+with an out-of-the-blue offering to buy our properties.

 I confess to being utterly astonished at its subject matter.